varnishcache/varnish-cache/doc/sphinx/phk/cheri6.rst

 List, tree, hash, DB2 database, pick any poison you prefer, and search out the metadata pointer using the impotent pointer as key.
-Given that CHERI pointers are huge, it may be a better idea to embed a numeric index in the object and use that the key,
+Given that CHERI pointers are huge, it may be a better idea to embed a numeric index in the object and use that as the key.

-An important benefit of this »additional work« is that if your free-function get passed a pointer to something else, you will find out, because it is not in your data-structure.
+An important benefit of this »additional work« is that if your free-function gets passed a pointer to something else, you will find out, because it is not in your data-structure.

 It would be a good idea if CHERI came with a quality implementation